 What is ps command in Linux?

-The ps command in Linux is used to display about running processes on the system.
+The ps command in Linux displays running processes on the system.
 You can get information like process ID (PID) for the processes you or any other user is running on the same Linux system.

-The ps command is an extensive tool in itself and it has over 80 command options.
+The ps command is an extensive tool and has over 80 command options.
 You can understand its strength and complexity.
-This is why I am going to show you some of the most common and the most useful examples of the ps command in Linux.
+This is why I will show you some of the most common and useful examples of the ps command in Linux.

 Essential usage of ps command in Linux